-There may be a number of contributing factors as to why your house is not selling.
+There may be several contributing factors as to why your house is not selling.
 Some of the more easily fixable ones include upgrading and improving the photographs you are using, and/or asking for transparent feedback from your estate agent.
 But we have found that for the most part, the following reasons are the top three contributors that are stopping your house from selling as quickly as you’d like.

 Reason 1: You haven’t chosen the right estate agent for your property.